Reproduction #

 Both the sow and the boar must meet the following requirements:

-• The readiness rate for mating in each animal must be not less than 100%.
+- The readiness for mating indicator of each animal must be not less than 100%.
 You can see when it’s ready by the heart icon in the lower right corner of your animal’s image.
 When the entire column above the icon is filled with red and yellow, the animal is ready to mate.

 Young (under 30 days old) and old (over 350 days old) animals cannot mate.
 However, if the pregnant sow has reached 351 days of age, she will continue to carry her offsprings.
 In due time, such a pig will give birth to piglets (of course, within the maximum life expectancy of the animal, which is 380 days).
 Please note that a sow’s pregnancy period is at least 35 days.
 Carry out mating taking into account these deadlines.
 Additionally, if you intend to mate your own sows and boars, you will need to build a pigsty of any level.
 Mating of two of your own animals can only be done in a pigsty.
 If you are going to mate your sows with rented boars, there is no need to build a pigsty.